 Factors other than academic achievement must be considered for admission criteria.

 Faculty numbers and qualifications must be sufficient to deliver the educational program and fulfill the mission of the college.
 Participation in scholarly activities is an important criterion in evaluating the faculty and the college.
 The college must provide evidence that it utilizes a well-defined and comprehensive program for the evaluation of professional growth, development, and scholarly activities of the faculty.

 Academic positions must offer the security and benefits necessary to maintain stability, continuity, and competence of the faculty.
-The college must cultivate a diverse faculty though its hiring policies and retention practices, consistent with applicable law.
-The college must demonstrate its ongoing efforts to achieve parity in advancement opportunities and compensation.
+The college must cultivate a diverse faculty through its hiring policies and retention practices, consistent with applicable law.
+Search committees must be trained on best practices resulting in inclusive searches, including recognizing and addressing bias in the search process.
+The college must strive to create an inclusive and supportive environment for all faculty.
+The college must demonstrate its ongoing efforts to achieve parity in advancement opportunities and compensation for all faculty members, as consistent with applicable law.
 Part-time faculty, residents, and graduate students may supplement the teaching efforts of the full-time permanent faculty if appropriately integrated into the instructional program.

 The curriculum shall extend over a period equivalent to a minimum of four academic years, including a minimum of one academic year of hands-on clinical education.
 The curriculum and educational process should initiate and promote lifelong learning in each professional degree candidate.